apache/cxf-fediz/examples/springPreauthWebapp/README.txt

 Simple Spring (Pre-Authentication) Web Application Demo
 =======================================================

-This demo shows how to build and deploy an SSO protected using Apache CXF Fediz web application where WS-Federation based login is managed by the container but Fediz initializes the Spring Security Context which provides a richer security API and configuration than the Java Servlet API.
+This demo shows how to build and deploy an SSO protected web application using Apache CXF Fediz, where WS-Federation based login is managed by the container but Fediz initializes the Spring Security Context which provides a richer security API and configuration than the Java Servlet API.

 This example still requires the fediz plugin be configured on the container level whereas the demo 'springWebapp' can be deployed into any application server as